Kvan0005/Master-Thesis/thesis-paper/thesis.typ

 A transition is defined as $tau = angle.l s, cal(a), r, s' angle.r$ with $r in bb(R)$

 == Algorithm
-Bases on the current state of the LLE environment, only a few algorithms where tested on the envirement @molinghen_laser_2024.
+Bases on the current state of the LLE environment, only a few algorithms where tested on the environment @molinghen_laser_2024.

 === Value Decomposition Networks
 The Value Decomposition Networks (VDN) @sunehag_value-decomposition_2017 is a MARL algorithm that is leveraging the hypothesis of decomposing the joint action-value function into individual value functions for each agent, $ Q((h^1, h^2, ..., h^n), (a^1, a^2, ..., a^n)) approx sum_(i=1)^n tilde(Q)_i (h^i, a^i) $ #todo("need rework the formalism").